 Complaints Procedure

 We want to give you the best possible service.
-However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately so that we can do our best to resolve the problem.
+However, if you become unhappy or concerned about the service we have provided at any point, you should inform us immediately so that we can do our best to resolve the problem.

-In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
-If you would like to make a formal complaint, then you can read our full complaints procedure below (please make a link that will take the below).
+In the first instance, it may be helpful to contact the person working on your case to discuss your concerns.
+We will do our best to resolve any issues at this stage.
+If you would like to make a formal complaint, you can read our full complaints procedure below (please make a link that will take you to the below).
 Making a complaint will not affect how we handle your case.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
-This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
+This could be for things like dishonesty, taking or losing your money or mistreating you because of your age, a disability or other characteristics.

 You can raise your concerns with the Solicitors Regulation Authority. (https://www.sra.org.uk/consumers/problems/report-solicitor.page)